Top 7 Content Apps for Digital Courtroom Signage

-One of the key value propositions of digital signage is its immediacy—information can be delivered in real-time through engaging visual mediums.
+One of the key value propositions of digital signage is its immediacy—information can appear in real-time through engaging visual mediums.
 Research by Nielsen found that over 50% of those who view digital signage are able recall the message they saw.
 This level of engagement is what makes digital courtroom signage the ideal platform for emergency messaging.

 Emergency alerts can include:

 - Natural disasters such as tornadoes or floods